+In our business, quality starts in the water.
+And this is especially true for wild salmon.
+Everything we do after the salmon comes out of the water can only degrade the quality of the salmon.
 With regard to the different catch methods, typically a line-caught salmon should be of excellent quality because the salmon is by definition caught while the salmon are actively feeding.
 Troll-caught salmon should be ocean-bright and therefore not going through the degradation process that occurs when a salmon returns to its native stream to spawn.
 Trolling is a much “slower” catch method than harvesting salmon by net, which can catch hundreds or thousands of salmon at a time.
 The slower process of trolling allows fishermen to put more time into taking care of each fish, one fish at a time.
 The salmon are caught one hook, one fish at a time.
 By bleeding the salmon and gutting it once the salmon comes on board, the fishermen remove the parts of the fish that make its meat flavor taste off.
 There are a few net fishermen that bleed and gut their salmon, too, greatly increasing the chances of producing a quality salmon.
 But, in general, because of the extra care given to each salmon that comes with traditional hook and line fishing methods, a troll-caught or line-caught salmon is going to be the crème de la crème.
 Less than 2% of Alaskan salmon are line-caught, so they are indeed a special treat to be savored.
 Note that Alaska Gold Seafood comes from a cooperative of fishermen that primarily fish by hook and line methods.
 Our wild salmon is line-caught at the peak of its quality in the pristine waters of Alaska.

 Of the Pacific salmon, there are king salmon.
 With meat colors ranging from orange-red to creamy white, these are the largest and least numerous of the Pacific salmon.
 King salmon tend to return to bigger river systems to spawn and to prepare for this journey up big, fast-moving streams, they build up a lot of (good) fat.
 Their big flake and succulent, rich flavor and very high oil content make them very much in demand and the most popular seafood item we sell.
 The best way to cook would be a slow grill at 275° F over a flavorful hardwood like alder or cedar.
 Capers or mustard-y acidic sauces will help balance out the fish flavor of a king salmon.
 Some customers pan sear for roughly 4 minutes a side.
 A simple bake at 400° F for 10-12 minutes will work, too.